 If you are bringing cheese fondue as a dip served at say, a potluck, you can easily put it in a crock pot on low heat.

 But keep a watchful eye on it because the cheese can begin to “break” and oil will sit at the surface.
-The cheese can also form into a brick as you try to stir it.

 I thought fondue was French, because the word itself is French for “to melt,” but it actually originated in Switzerland in the 18th century.